 Activities that are good for mental health

 The point of a mental health day is to prioritize your mental wellbeing.
-According to research, the current generation of Americans are more stressed than ever before.
-This is attributed to everything from lopsided economic distributions to information overload.
+According to research, Americans are more stressed than ever before.
+Everything from lopsided economic distributions to information overload is increasing our stress levels.

 The University of Massachusetts recommends exercising to help with stress management and combating mental health issues.
-Exercise is linked to improved sleep, a better mood, lower stress levels, mental alertness, and other benefits.
+Research links exercise to improved sleep, a better mood, lower stress levels, mental alertness, and other benefits.

-Many mental health conditions can also be improved through positive social interactions.
+Research suggests we can improve many mental health conditions through positive social interactions.
 Those with fulfilling intrapersonal relationships are happier and have fewer health problems throughout their life.

 Listening to music, especially when in the context of music therapy where a person works with a professional, is shown to help with feelings of anxiety.